GNOME/adwaita-icon-theme/README.md

 There is a couple of things the icon author needs to be aware of and a few things s/he can make use of.
 The stylesheet is setting the color of the fill for all rectangles and paths. **DO NOT** leave any rectangles or paths with no fill/stroke thinking it's invisible.

-Symblic Preview doesn't convert strokes to paths yet, so you need to do it manually for now in Inkscape (`Path -> Stroke to Path`).
-Alternativly you can add Live path effect `join type` to your stroke and keep it non destructive.
+[Symbolic Preview](https://flathub.org/apps/details/org.gnome.design.SymbolicPreview) doesn't convert strokes to paths yet, so you need to do it manually for now in Inkscape (`Path -> Stroke to Path`).
+Alternatively you can add Live path effect `join type` to your stroke and keep it non destructive.

 Gtk doesn't care about the colors you define for the icon.
 They are recolored at runtime.
 If you need portions of icons to have a color, you need to include a `class` attribute to the shape or group and set it to one of the three values below.